 However, if you select it yourself, you need to pay the fee and get the permit copies stamped at Leh DC office or Tourist Information Center in Leh.

 You can read in detail about this topic on how to get online permits for Leh Ladakh.

 Q13.
 Can I get a permit for Hanle village?

 Yes, you can get the permit to travel to Hanle village by applying them to the DC office in Leh.
-There will be an additional stamp that will be put on the permit copies that will authorize you to travel to Hanle beyond Loma check-post.
-Otherwise, the army will send you back from Loma check-post.
+There will be an additional stamp that they will put on the permit copies that will authorize you to travel to Hanle beyond the Loma check-post.
+Otherwise, the army will send you back from the Loma check-post.